Imagine being lost in the woods without a compass; what survival skill advice will you follow?

 - If a shark attacks, fight back.

-Use any weapon you have, a camera, snorkels, a knife, even your fist.
-Attack vulnerable areas of the shark, the eyes, the gills, the underbelly.
+Use any weapon you have: a camera, snorkels, a knife, even your fist.
+Attack vulnerable areas of the shark, the eyes, the gills, and the underbelly.

 If you are lucky, the shore will lose interest.
 Swim quickly to shore.

-- If your arm gets bitten, keep it above your heart and avoid looking at your injuries; seeing your injuries may contribute to shock.
+- If your arm gets bitten, keep it above your heart and avoid looking at your injuries; seeing them may contribute to shock.

 - Seek medical help for any injury.

 Surviving in the wild or any disaster scenario is not easy.
-If you equip yourself with the right knowledge and survival skills, you can get through whatever ordeals you may face from being lost in the woods, finding food and shelter, to surviving animal attacks.
+If you equip yourself with proper knowledge and survival skills, you can get through whatever ordeals you may face, from being lost in the woods to finding food in the wild and shelter to surviving animal attacks.